wp-plugins/cms-page-order/readme.txt

 == Installation ==

-1. Upload the folder `page-order` to the `/wp-content/plugins/` directory
+1. Upload the folder `cms-page-order` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==